Queuety

 ] );

-A workflow can wait for multiple signals at different points:
+A workflow can wait for signals at multiple points:

 Queuety::workflow( 'multi_approval' )